-Local controls to divert meltwater from going through the work site will be used to prevent run-off.
+Local controls to divert meltwater from going through the work site will be used to prevent inadvertent contamination of run-off.
 Depending on the site conditions, it may include snow removal or the diversion of meltwater with solid barriers.

 2.8 Civil and foundation works